 This healthy soup recipe is packed full of al dente veggies, potatoes, and lean ground turkey.
 You’re getting lean protein, green vegetables, and tons of flavor in every bite.
 Bonus: You can add as many other vegetables as you’d like!

 The best part?
-It takes less than 30 minutes to make and is a great freezer meal.
+It takes less than 30 minutes, it’s done in one pot, and is a great freezer meal.
 We love to make a quick batch and freeze it for busy weeknights or take it to friend’s in need because it’s even better the next day, just like this sausage lentil soup.

-Looking for more easy soup recipes that are perfect for weeknight meals?
+Looking for more easy soup recipes?
 This creamy chicken and rice soup is both dairy-free and gluten-free.

 How to Make Ground Turkey Soup